mlflow/mlflow-export-import/README.md

 ### Databricks notebook setup

+Make sure your cluster has MLflow 2.2.1 (Databricks Runtime ML version 13.0) or later installed.

-There are two different ways to install the package in a Databricks notebook.
+There are two different ways to install the mlflow-export-import package in a Databricks notebook.

 #### 1. Install package in notebook

 See documentation: [Install notebook-scoped libraries with %pip](https://docs.databricks.com/libraries/notebooks-python-libraries.html#install-notebook-scoped-libraries-with-pip).

+The section above has other pip install alternatives you can use.

 ```
 %pip install mlflow-export-import
 ```

 #### 2. Install package as a wheel on cluster